asondjal/observer/README.md

 ## **Set-Up**
 **Disclaimer:** Before starting the installation make sure that you are in the root directory of the project.
-- Installation of project dependencies via CLI/terminal: ./setup.sh
+- Installation of project dependencies via CLI/terminal: ./installation.sh
-- Project execution via CLI/terminal: ./build/observer
+- System-wide project execution via CLI/terminal: Enter observer
+- Uninstallation of project dependencies via CLI/terminal: ./uninstallation.sh

 ## **Contribution**